 XMark Multi-Press Squat Rack for Basement Gyms

-An even shorter option for low ceiling basement gyms would be the XMark Multi-Press Squat Rack.
-At about 70″ high, there is no ceiling so low that this shouldn’t fit.
+For an even shorter option for those low ceiling basement gyms, I’d look at the XMark Multi-Press Squat Rack.
+At about 70″ high there is no ceiling so low that this shouldn’t fit.
 It has 9 pre-set, gun rack style positions, short adjustable spotter arms, and horns for plate storage.
-This squat rack is built with 2″x3″ steel and has a 400-pound maximum capacity; which I’m not saying you should exceed, but with an 11-gauge frame it’s probably fairly conservative.
+This squat rack is built with 2″x3″ steel and has a 400-pound maximum capacity; which I am not saying you should exceed, but with an 11-gauge frame it’s probably fairly conservative.

-While not the hugest fan of the box-store brands like XMark, this particular unit is rated very well and looks to be an acceptable alternative to the higher-end brands for those of you who simply cannot fit anything else in their basement gym.
-The XMark Multi-Press Rack sells for just under $400 and ships for free from Amazon.
+While not the hugest fan of the box-store brands like XMark, this particular unit is rated very well and looks to be an acceptable alternative to the higher-end brands for those who just cannot fit anything else in their basement gym.
+The XMark Multi-Press Rack sells for under $400 and ships for free from Amazon.

-My suggestion for most people with normal one or two-car garages with an average budget is going to be the Rogue R3 Power Rack, or even the R4 if you have the space necessary for the additional depth.
-The price along with the fact that you can order it how you want it and be done with it is great.
-Get the parts you want, not the ones you don’t.
-For smaller budgets I would suggest looking at the S-series squat stands or other similar units.
+My suggestion for most people with normal one or two-car garages with an average budget is going to be the Rogue R-3 Power Rack or the Rogue HR-2.
+The price along with the fact that you can order them how you want it and be done with it is great.
+Get the parts that you want, not the ones you don’t.
+For even smaller budgets I would recommend looking at the S Series squat stands or the American Barbell Garage Gym Racks.